-12.7.
+10.8.
 Georeferencer Plugin

 The Georeferencer Plugin is a tool for generating world files for rasters.
-It allows you to reference rasters to geographic or projected coordinate systems by creating a world file, or by transforming the raster to a new coordinate system.
+It allows you to reference rasters to geographic or projected coordinate systems by creating a new GeoTiff or by adding a world file to the existing image.
 The basic approach to georeferencing a raster is to locate points on the raster for which you can accurately determine their coordinates.
-The source of the coordinates can be: